educredentials/cli-vc-wallet/README.md

 * [ ] Visualize the progress of the flow in a sequence diagram or similar in the terminal.
 * [ ] Determine the issuers capabilities wrt to proof types and algorithms, fail if we can't provide the right proof, and offer cli-options to provide one proof when we support more.

+## Persistence

+The wallet is stateless, but you might want to store some data, like keys, certificates, JWTs, JWKs or DIDs.

+We currently use environment variables to store this data.
+In future this will be moved to commmandline arguments.

+### Env file

+You can use the provided .env.template: Copy it to .env and fill in the values.
+The .env file is ignored by git, so you can safely store your secrets there.

+**NOTE:** We do not load the .env file automatically, you have to do that yourself.
+Use e.g. [zenv](https://github.com/numToStr/zenv) or any runner that can load .env files.

 ### Keys, Certificates, JWT, JWK and DID.

 When retrieving a Verifiable Credential, the wallet will provide a Proof of Possession and key